sungwonida/100DaysOfML/Log.md

 **Today's Progress** : Took lectures on RNN from deeplearning.ai

 **Thoughts** : Prof. Andrew Ng is indeed top in his way of solving the story.
 I'm getting a ton.

+## Day 23 : Jul 29, 2018

+**Today's Progress** : Took more lessons on various types of RNNs and some of word embeddings.

+**Thoughts** : Um.. actually (I think) I need Attention Models.
+Maybe I can fastforward to it for now. (deeplearning.ai)